taeheej/Lightweight-Relevance-Grader-in-RAG/README.md

 Companion code for the ICICT2025 paper: Lightweight Relevance Grader in RAG

+### eval_v1.ipynb

-## eval_v1.ipynb shows how to evaluate original Llama-3.2-1B-Instruct using test dataset.
+It shows how to evaluate original Llama-3.2-1B-Instruct using test dataset.

 To run  this notebook, you need to install torch, datasets, and transformers.